 In 2006, regulators approved our proposed management method, catch shares, to end commercial overfishing of red snapper in the Gulf of Mexico.
 Fishermen are benefiting directly from these conservation gains: Since 2008, both commercial and recreational fishermen have seen the amount of fish they can catch increase by 70 percent and fishermen are earning more thanks to stable market prices and lower operating costs.

 "It is a testament that environmental solutions can work both for businesses and conservation," says Pamela Baker, Gulf of Mexico Director for EDF.

 Now, we’re helping to get more catch share programs up and running around the world.

 We've developed the expertise in markets to engage the right participants, set ambitious targets and get the rules right.
 We know how to assemble the building blocks that support successful markets: good data, strong enforcement and the backstop of litigation.

-If we can make environmental protection profitable, people will invent all kinds of ways to make it happen.Daniel Dudek, Ph.D.
+If we can make conservation profitable, people will find ways to make it happen.Daniel Dudek, Ph.D.
 EDF Vice President - China